ProsperWorks/redis-ick/README.md

 Because ICKADD uses write-folding semantics over the producer set, ICKADD might or might not grow the total size of the queue.

 ICKRESERVE is not a read-only operation.
-It can mutate the producer set and the consumer set.
-Because ICKRESERVE uses write-folding semantics between the producer set and the consumer set, ICKRESERVE(N)
+It can mutate both the producer set and the consumer set.
+Because ICKRESERVE uses write-folding semantics between the producer set and the consumer set, ICKRESERVE(N) might:
-might:

 * shrink the producer set by N and grow the consumer set by N
 * shrink the producer set by 0 and grow the consumer set by 0
 * shrink the producer set by N and grow the consumer set by 0